samply/lens2beacon/README.md

-# Lens2 Demo Project
+# Lens2 Beacon UI

-This repository provides the most fundamental building blocks needed to build your very own interface using the Lens2 library.
+This fork of the Lens2 project provides Beacon search functionality
 ---

 ## Implementation Guide